Trench fever: Diagnosis

 Bartonella quintana diagnosis based on clinical recognition is typically obtained using microbiologic cultures, polymerase chain reaction (PCR) identification, and serological tests.

 It is difficult to culture B. quintana because it is a slow-growing, fastidious bacterium with complex nutritional needs and slow growth rates, often requiring specialized culture conditions.
 In cases with a high likelihood of disease, cultures may be obtained using Ethylenediaminetetraacetic acid (EDTA) bottles or Chocolate agar under 5% CO_{2} incubated at 35 °C and held for at least 21 days.

 Due to its slow growth rate, other molecular diagnosis methods can be utilized, such as polymerase chain reaction (PCR), to detect B. quintana DNA in samples of blood or tissue.
-According to Zeaiter et. al., “species-specific reverse-transcriptase polymerase chain reaction (RT PCR) was compared to serology” and helped diagnose all three Bartonella species (Okorji O et al., 2025).
+According to Zeaiter et al., “species-specific reverse-transcriptase polymerase chain reaction (RT PCR) was compared to serology” and helped diagnose all three Bartonella species (Okorji O et al., 2025).

 B. quintana may be diagnosed by serology or the detection of antibodies against Bartonella bacteria in blood serum.
 Antibodies to B. quintana can be measured with an indirect fluorescence assay (IFA) or an enzyme-linked immunosorbent assay (ELISA).
 Serology tests can help identify current and past exposures to Bartonella species.
 Using serology, acute infections can be differentiated from chronic infections based on higher elevations of anti-Bartonella antibodies in those acute infections (Okorji O et al., 2025).
 Serology has been recorded to be most sensitive in cases with endocarditis (infection of the inner lining of the heart chambers and valves).

 Treatment

 The treatment of trench fever can vary from case to case, as the human body can rid itself of the disease without medical intervention.
-Some patients will require treatment, and others will not.
+Some affected individuals will require treatment, and others will not.
 For those who do require treatment, the best treatment comes by way of doxycycline in combination with gentamicin.
 Chloramphenicol is an alternative medication recommended under circumstances that render the use of tetracycline derivatives undesirable, such as severe liver disease, kidney dysfunction, in children under nine years, and pregnant women.
 The medication is administered for seven to ten days.

 Treatment usually consists of a 4- to 6-week course of doxycycline as first-line, or erythromycin, or azithromycin.